tbronzwaer/raptor/README.md

 # QUICK START

-> These instructions guide the user in downloading and compiling the source code, and then producing an image-datafile with RAPTOR, which can be plotted with the included Python plotting script.
+> These instructions guide the user in downloading and compiling the source code, and then producing an image-data file with RAPTOR, which can be plotted with the included Python plotting script.
 Please note that these instructions expect the user to have a UNIX-like machine with a command terminal.

 ### Prerequisites / dependencies